 PM-shifted: You prefer to wake up later and do your most product work in the late afternoon and evening.
 If you’re PM shifted, ease into the day with tasks that don’t require as much brainpower and reserve your late afternoons for focus time.

 When you rely on your memory to keep track of tasks, you’re taking up valuable brainspace trying to remember things.
 But when you write down everything you need to do in one place, you can use that mental energy to focus on completing those tasks.
 This is one of the concepts behind David Allen’s Getting Things Done (GTD) method—because in order to prioritize your work, you need to capture it all first.

 The way you record tasks matters.
 Instead of using paper lists or spreading your attention between multiple online tools, try using a single project management tool to organize all of your project information and tasks.
-That way, you can track and share action items in the same place where work happens.Try to do lists with Asana for free
+That way, you can track and share action items in the same place where work happens.Build to-do lists with Asana

 The right time management strategy can go a long way in helping you focus by helping you avoid multitasking and understand how you’re spending time.
 While the approach you choose depends on your personal work preferences, here are some options to get you started:

 The Pomodoro Technique: You don’t need to focus for long periods of time to get things done.
 This technique uses 25-minute work sessions and 5-minute breaks, so you can tackle one task at a time and reduce mental fatigue.

 Time blocking: With time blocking, you schedule out every single part of your day.
 This technique can help if you want to reclaim your day and understand how you’re spending your time.

 Timeboxing: Timeboxing involves creating a “timebox,” during which you aim to finish a specific task within a certain time frame.
 This method can help if you struggle with multitasking and checking notifications throughout the day.